jhonny007/micropay/README.markdown

 Overview
 --------

-There are officially printed credit notes (OPCN) in values of 5 C 10 C and 20 C and credit on your electronic purse.
+There are officially printed credit notes (OPCN) in values of 1 C, 2 C , 5 C, 10 C and 20 C and credit on your electronic purse.
 Payments of smaller amounts are not possible with credit notes.
 Payments of small amounts (up to 100 C (credits)) is possible in an electronic way.
 Self printed credit notes (SPCN) can be used to facilitate payment.